coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/project-redesign.md

 this class.

-The goals is to focus on improving the front end, visual and user experience of the chosen project.
+The goals is to focus on improving the front end, visual design, and user experience of the chosen project.

+Follow these steps:

+1. Define and document the project that you will redesign
+  - Document your project before starting.
+    - Take screenshots of the project in it's current state.
+    - Take notes about the project and your goals with redesigning it.
+    - Post this documentation to the GitHub repo.
+2. Define the improvements you want to make.
+  - Identify everything you want to improve.
+    - Make a list of everything and include notes.
+3. Work on your project.

 ## Competencies